heapsource/fire/docs/specs/Services.v1.0.md

 ### Errors Table
     Error Code			Message
 	PSE1				Endpoint ENDPOINT_NAME is defined multiple times in the Universe.
-	PSE2				Source SOURCE_NAME defines an endpoint with no HTTP method.
+	PSE10002			Endpoint in SOURCE_NAME defines an endpoint with no HTTP method.
-	PSE3				Source SOURCE_NAME defines an endpoint with no Route.
+	PSE10003			Endpoint in SOURCE_NAME defines an endpoint with no Route.
-	PSE4				Endpoint ENDPOINT_NAME has no implementation.
-	PSE5				Endpoint ENDPOINT_NAME uses the converter CONVERTER_NAME but the options provided are not compliant with the message expected.
+	PSE10004			Endpoint in SOURCE_NAME has an implementation issue, ERROR PSE5				Endpoint ENDPOINT_NAME uses the converter CONVERTER_NAME but the options provided are not compliant with the message expected.
 	PSE6				Endpoint ENDPOINT_NAME action has an empty name.
 	PSE7				Endpoint ENDPOINT_NAME action ACTION was not recognized as a valid action.
-	PSE8				Source SOURCE_NAME does not conforms the JSON format.

 ### Replacement tokens for the Error Messages.